-SunWater defines preventative maintenance as maintaining the ongoing operational performance and service capacity of physical assets as close as possible to designed standards.
-Preventative maintenance is cyclical in nature with a typical interval of 12 months or less.
-Preventative maintenance includes:
+SunWater defines preventive maintenance as maintaining the ongoing operational performance and service capacity of physical assets as close as possible to designed standards.
+Preventive maintenance is cyclical in nature with a typical interval of 12 months or less.
+Preventive maintenance includes: